Algebra, Geometry and Number Theory

 This seminar hosts internal and external speakers on topics related to applied and computational mathematics.
 All are welcome and graduate students are encouraged to present their current research in applied math.

 Dynamical Systems at Tufts includes topics in pure and applied mathematics.
 Areas of current interest in the seminar include hyperbolicity, geometrically and physically motivated dynamics, and some aspects of low-dimensional dynamics.
-The dynamics seminar meets on Fridays at 1:00pm (sometimes 1:30pm) in BP 002.
+The dynamics seminar meets on Tuesdays 3:00-4:30pm in Joyce Cummings Center, Room 260.

 Geometric Group Theory and Topology